ArchieGoldmill/NFSPS_ExtendedCustomization/mod/readme.txt

 How to install:
 - Drop everything from "Install" folder to your game directory.
+- Optional: apply 4GB Patch https://ntcore.com/?page_id=371

 Features:
-- Foce LOD A (global and per car).
+- Force LOD A (global and per car).
 - Expand memory pools.
 - Bodykit tire offsets are moved from Vlt to Binary (FRONT_TIRE_OFFSET, REAR_TIRE_OFFSET attributes).
 - Front steer angle.
+- Infinite tuning sliders.

 You are NOT allowed to distribute or reupload this mod.